CrowdStrike/Forensics/O365-Outlook-Activities/README.md

 # O365-Outlook-Activities

+## NOTE ##

+Access to the Activities API has been restricted by Microsoft.
+Accordingly, there are no plans to develop this tool any further.

 ## Description

 This tool leverages the [Office 365 Outlook Activities API](https://www.crowdstrike.com/blog/hiding-in-plain-sight-using-the-office-365-activities-api-to-investigate-business-email-compromises/).
 It will continuously fetch and write activities to a CSV file until all activities matching the specified criteria have been retrieved.